emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ### Identity-Hint TLV  {#identity-hint-tlv}

 The Identity-Hint TLV is an optional TLV which can sent by the peer to the server at the beginning of the Phase 2 TEAP conversation.
-The purpose of the TLV is to provide a "hint" as to the identity or identies which the peer will be using by subsequent inner methods.
+The purpose of the TLV is to provide a "hint" as to the identity or identities which the peer will be using by subsequent inner methods.

 The purpose of this TLV is to solve the "bootstrapping" problem for the server.
 In order to perform authentication, the server must choose an inner method.
 However, the server has no knowledge of what methods are supported by the peer.
 Without an identity hint, the server needs to propose a method, and then have the peer return a response indicating that the requested method is not available.
 This negotiation increases the number of round trips required for TEAP to conclude, with no additional benefit.

-When the Identity-Hint is use, the peer can signal which identies it has available, which enables the server to choose an inner method which is appropriate for that identity.
+When the Identity-Hint is use, the peer can signal which identities it has available, which enables the server to choose an inner method which is appropriate for that identity.

 The peer SHOULD send an Identity-Hint TLV for each Identity-Type which is available to it.
 For example, if the peer can do both Machine and User authentication, it can send two Identity-Hint TLVs, with values "host/name.example.com" (for a machine with hostname "name.example.com"), and "user@example.com" (for a person with identity "user@example.com").